PubInv/Gluss-Pusher/Immature Ideas.md

 # Idea: (For Demonstration) An winged man costume...

 This is sort of a cosplay idea.
 Build a chest harness that has a back or chest keel.
 Attach wings.
 Have the linear actuator drive the wings based on buttons actuated by the hands (or in a harness.)

+# Idea: Using Ferrofluid in a tube to extend the reach of the linear motor...

+A fundamental problem with my current desigs is that you can only have so many magnets in contact with some many coils.
+The higher the number in proximity, the more efficiency you have, but the lower stroke length.
+The higher the stroke length, the more magnets or coils are wasted.
+This could be changed by some complicated repositioning, but it would seem only at the expense of great complication to the moving parts.

+However, what if ferrofluid confined to a tube would allow us to to make a magent of essentially changing length?
+Then we could magnetize the thing with a single coil in a static position, but move the end (and the point of greatest flux change) to any position within the tube.